jhallen/exorsim/rload/rload.md

 # RLOAD Object File Format

-I've been reverse engineering the RLOAD (relocatable linker) object file formst.
+I've been reverse engineering the RLOAD (relocatable linker) object file format.
 I have no particular reason to do this, except to overcome the frustration of having lost the official documentation for it.

 Around 1985 one of my first programming projects was to make a